infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 ## Meeting mental and physical health needs, responding to addiction

 * Meeting the range of health needs of the child or caregivers/parents during the preparatory phase includes:
 	* ongoing treatment of any health concerns, including addictions;
 	* training staff to recognise emotional and psychological distress, and to take mental well-being seriously,
 	* with referrals to appropriately trained professionals as necessary;
 	* an assessment of the extent to which mental and physical health challenges can be met by the family and community after reunification, and ensuring that support is in place to respond to health needs.
+- According to Ethiopian guidelines[^3],
+	- Offer counselling to the child to avoid possible adjustment problems
+    * Offer prophylactic psychological, economic and legal advice and counselling to the family creating awareness as to the nature and rationale of child-family reunification to avoid any possible post-reunification adjustment problems
+    * Provide medical check-up and treatment for the child
+    * Facilitate for a child to visit the parent/s or member/s of extended family before reunification; and
+    * Make ready materials such as bed, blanket, bed-sheets, etc. when necessary.

 ## Supporting children with disabilities